ksaur/schema_update/lazyupdredis/README.md

 ** NOTE:** These bookkeeping functions are never called by the user directly, and are hidden from the user on queries.  (**TODO**: make sure hiding still works with default namespace...)

-### **The Update process**
+### **The Update Process**

-When a programmer calls for an update with the ```doupd('dslfilename')``` command, Lazy Update Redis stores part of DSL file for use by other clients, and also generates the update code for the client that requested the udpate.
+When a programmer calls for an update with the ```do_upd('dslfilename')``` command, Lazy Update Redis stores part of DSL file for use by other clients, and also generates the update code for the client that requested the update.

 ##### Processing the DSL file:
 There are two types of DSL entries:

 - ##### The "add" keys

   *Lazy Update Redis will compile the ```add``` commands and execute them immediately to create the new keys.
-The ```add``` DSL code is not added to redis.*
+The ```add``` DSL code is not added to Redis.*

  Keys that the DSL writer wants to *add* are added non-lazily at update time...
 This is because it would be difficult to track which keys have been added and which haven't, since normally these are  tracked for existing keys using a versioning string.
-Adding an additional datastructure to track which keys have been added and which haven't adds almost as much overhead as simply just adding the keys.  (**TODO:** However, for adding very large amounts of keys and scaling things up, this may no longer be true.)
+Adding an additional data structure to track which keys have been added and which haven't adds almost as much overhead as simply just adding the keys.  (**TODO:** However, for adding very large amounts of keys and scaling things up, this may no longer be true.)

 - ##### The "for" keys

  *Keys that the DSL writer wants to **update** using the ```for``` command are queued up for lazy updates.
-This DSL code is stored in redis for use by other clients*.
+This DSL code is stored in Redis for use by other clients*.

  The queued-up updates are stored in a per-client internal data structure called ```upd_dict``` the is described below.